igorskyflyer/npm-simple-exec/README.md

 <br>

 Will throw an error if any of the commands causes an error.
+Returns the standard output of each command.

 <br>